 There is a popular myth that dogs who are seeking new homes from Britainâ€™s overstretched rescue shelters are, somehow, â€˜damaged goodsâ€™.
-There is a notion that these dogs ended up in shelter because they have a behavioural defect or health problems or personality disorders or are in one way or another not quite as dependable as pedigree dogs purchased from breeders.
+There is a notion that these dogs ended up in shelter because they have a behavioural defect or health problems or personality disorders (know more from this veterinary app) or are in one way or another not quite as dependable as pedigree dogs purchased from breeders.
 All of this is bunkum.
 Absolutely, categorically incorrect.

 Part of the problem is the stigma that can come just from use of the word â€˜rescueâ€™